 1. Winding country roads

 Devon has more miles of winding, dishevelled country lanes than any other English county.
 Expect twists and turns galore, and possibly grass and daisies growing down the middle.
-Rather than curse the satnav though, just take it easy and breathe it all in; there is no rush and our hedgerows and meadows are full of wildlife.
+Rather than curse the satnav though, just take it easy and breathe it all in.
+There is no rush here and our hedgerows and meadows are full of wildlife.

 2. Devon dialect and local slang

 The Devon accent is famously laid back and occasionally hard to understand, innem’ bay (“isn’t it so, my friend?”).
 But have you conversed with a true local?
 Telltale signs include polite nodding and replies of “mmm, yes” to hide the fact you understood about one word in three.

 Should you wish to learn the lingo, however, there are some belting bits of Devon slang to take home with you.
 An “oggie” is another name for a pastie, while a “spadger” is a sparrow.
 “Gurt” means great or big (as in a “gurt beg fish”) while visiting holidaymakers are affectionately known as “grockles”.

 While England is a country of large towns and cities on the whole, Devon is mostly made up of smaller market towns and some truly tiny villages.
 You know these places: a tiny, close-nit community.
 Just a church and a single pub.
 Thatched rooves and the feeling that, in the best possible sense, it could still be 1967.
 They are often super cute too, while our next point also applies…

 For all the clichés about the people of Devon, one thing you have to say is that they are friendly.
 City slickers are often baffled at how many total strangers will say hello.
 You might even blush as someone refers to you as “moi lover” or “me ‘andsome”.
 Nevertheless, our laidback friendliness remains one of the county’s greatest unsung qualities.
 Perhaps this is also one of the main reasons visitors wished they lived in Devon?